fastify/fastify-rate-limit/README.md

 Rate limiting can be configured on a per route basis by supplying rate limit configuration on the route declaration.

 Regarding the `whitelist`.
 There are 2 types :
- - global : will affect all the endpoint.
+ - global : will affect all endpoints within the encapsulation scope
  - endpoint : will affect only the targeted endpoint.

 `The Global whitelist` is set in the plugin when registering it with fastify.register(...).